IMPORTANT ADVISORIES AND INFORMATION

 OFAC issues general licenses in order to authorize activities that would otherwise be prohibited with regard to the Burma-related Sanctions.
 General licenses allow all US persons to engage in the activity described in the general license without needing to apply for a specific license.

-- Burma General License Number 3 - Certain Transactions in Support of Nongovernmental Organizations' Activities (March 25, 2021)
+- Burma General License 3 - Certain Transactions in Support of Nongovernmental Organizations' Activities (March 25, 2021)

 - Archive of Expired General Licenses